Yamate Tunnel: Other underground viaducts

 The Yamate Tunnel passes above the Yūrakuchō and Ōedo subway lines.
 It crosses below the Tōzai and Marunouchi subway lines, as well as the Keiō and Keiō New Lines and the Tōkyū Den-en-toshi Line.
-Additionally, the tunnel parallels the Ōedo Line along a segment between Nakai and Nishi Shinjuku Gochome Stations.
+The tunnel runs parallel to the Ōedo Line, along a segment between Nakai and Nishi Shinjuku Gochome Stations.
 Nakai and Nakano Sakaue Stations, lying beneath the Yamate Tunnel, have escalators that pass between Yamate's two tunnels.